dotnet/docs/docs/architecture/cloud-native/resilient-communications.md

 - HTTP and gRPC proxies.
 - Circuit breaker resiliency.
 - Health checks.
-- Rolling updates with [canary](https://martinfowler.com/bliki/CanaryRelease.html) deployments
+- Rolling updates with [canary](https://martinfowler.com/bliki/CanaryRelease.html) deployments.

 As previously discussed, Envoy is deployed as a sidecar to each microservice in the cluster.

-## Integration with azure kubernetes services
+## Integration with Azure Kubernetes Services

-The Azure cloud embraces Istio and provides direct support for it in Azure Kubernetes Services.
+The Azure cloud embraces Istio and provides direct support for it within Azure Kubernetes Services.
 The following links can help you get started:

 - [Installing Istio in AKS](https://docs.microsoft.com/azure/aks/istio-install)
 - [Using AKS and Istio](https://docs.microsoft.com/azure/aks/istio-scenario-routing)